-It can greatly interfere with quality of life, thus a medical provider should be seen to treat the symptoms and diminish the distress.
+It can greatly interfere with the quality of life, thus a medical provider should be seen to treat the symptoms and diminish the distress.

-A skin infection of the foot
+Skin infection of the foot

 Foot infection is almost always either fungal or bacterial.
 Fungal foot infection is called tinea pedis or athlete’s foot.
 Different types of dermatophyte fungus are responsible for this infection.
 And it is commonly found in damp places like showers or locker room floors.

 A bacterial infection on the skin if extends under the skin is called cellulitis.
 Therefore, it can develop after any disruption in the skin which allows bacteria to enter and grow.
 Most often, these bacteria are either Streptococcus or Staphylococcus.
 These bacteria are found throughout the environment.